-Adigala Block, Ethiopia (50% working interest)
+Adigala Block, Ethiopia (10% working interest)

 The Adigala PSC contemplates an initial four year exploration period and, at the option of the Contractor Group, two additional exploration periods of two years each.
-The Contractor Group is currently in the first additional exploration period.
+The Contractor Group is currently in the second additional exploration period.

-In November 2011, the Ministry of Mines in Ethiopia approved the Contractor Group's entry into the first additional exploration period, with amended minimum work commitments, which expires July 2013.
-During the first additional exploration period, the Contractor Group is required to carry out the following work obligations and make the following exploration expenditures:
+In July 2013, the Ministry of Mines in Ethiopia approved the Contractor Group's entry into the second additional exploration period, with amended minimum work commitments, which expires July 2015.
+During the second additional exploration period, the Contractor Group is required to complete the acquisition of 500 kilometers of 2D seismic.
+In addition, the Contractor Group is required to drill one exploration well in the event that a viable prospect can be identified.